jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-16-real-time-streaming-with-kafka-and-flink-4/index.md

 ## Architecture

-Fake taxi ride data is sent to a Kafka topic by a Kafka producer application as discussed in [Lab 1](/blog/2023-10-26-real-time-streaming-with-kafka-and-flink-2).
+Fake taxi ride data is sent to a Kafka topic by the Kafka producer application that is discussed in [Lab 1](/blog/2023-10-26-real-time-streaming-with-kafka-and-flink-2).
 The records are read by a Pyflink application, and it writes them into a S3 bucket.
 The app enriches the records by adding a new column named *source* using a user defined function.
-The records in the S3 bucket can be queried by Amazon Athena after creating an external table that sources the bucket.
+The records in the S3 bucket can be queried on Amazon Athena after creating an external table that sources the bucket.

 ![](featured.png#center)